samikshakute/Linux-and-Terminal/README.md

     - `echo "message" > file-name` - adds message in a file.

    - System Commands
       - `sudo` - used for administrative permissions.
       - `df` - used to check the system disk space.
         - `df -m` - in megabytes.
         - `df -hg` - in gigabytes.
       - `du` - shows disk usage statistics.

-  - Permissions
+  - Permissions<br>
+    There are three types of permissions: **read, write and execute** and there are three types of owners: **user, group and others.**
-    - `find . -perm 777` - shows all files that have read, write and execute permissions.
+    - `find . -perm 777` - shows all files that have read, write and execute permissions. <br>
+    `chmod` command is use to change file modes or permissions.
+    - `chmod u=rwx, g=rx, o=r <file-name>` - changes the user, group and others permission of a file. <br>
+    - We can also use octal numbers to change permissions. `chmod 777 <file-name>` - sets read, write and execute permissions to all owners.
+Here the number 777 is divided into 3 categories - user, group, others.
+4 stands for read, 2 stands for write, 1 stands for execute and 0 stands for no permission.
+So, if we want to set read and write permissions to all the owners i.e. 4 + 2 = 5 --> `chmod 555 <file-name>`
+    - `chown root <file-name>` - changes the file owner to root.<br>
+    root is a super user account used for administrative purposes and has the highest number of access rights in the system.
+    - `find . -perm 777` - displays files that have permission to read, write and execute.

+  - Search operations
+    - `find . -type f -name "*.txt" -exec rm -rf {} +` - Here {} are parameters.
+    - `grep` - global regular expression print.
+It allows us to search for text within our files and is case sensitive.
+    - `grep -V` - version of grep
+    - `grep "text" <file-name>` - searching for particular text in a file.
+    - `grep -w "text" <file-name>' - displays complete sentence/word.
+    - `grep

 7.